Gaëlle Arquez: Opera

-The focus of her repertoire is on Baroque music on the one hand, and on French classical repertoire on the other - from Lully and Rameau to Berlioz, Gounod, Offenbach and Bizet to Debussy and Messiaen.
-The singer is also known as a Mozart interpreter and occasionally makes "excursions" into the German, Italian and Czech repertoire.
+The focus of her repertoire is on Baroque music on the one hand, and on French classical repertoire on the other – from Lully and Rameau to Berlioz, Gounod, Offenbach and Bizet to Debussy and Messiaen.
+She is also known as a Mozart interpreter and occasionally performs from the German, Italian and Czech repertoire.

 She has sung at the Opéra de Lille, the Opéra national de Lorraine in Nancy, at the Opéra de Lausanne and the Théâtre du Capitole in Toulouse, at the Opéra de Saint-Etienne, the Opéra de Dijon, the Grand Theatre de Bordeaux and the Royal Opera of Versailles, several times at the Brussels opera house la Monnaie and finally also in Paris.
 In 2013, she made her debut at the Opéra Bastille and has since sung Monteverdi, Mozart and Verdi roles at this house.
 That year Arquez also made a guest appearance at the Ópera Nacional de Chile in Santiago de Chile.

 2013 also saw her first appearances in German-speaking countries - as Medea in Handel's Teseo at the Oper Frankfurt and as Idamante in Mozart's Idomeneo at the Theater an der Wien, staged by Damiano Michieletto.
 She continues to sing in Frankfurt, including the title roles in Carmen and Serse as well as the role of Mélisande.
 In 2015, she took on the title role in Offenbach's La Belle Hélène at the Théâtre du Châtelet in Paris.
 In the same year she made her debut at the Bayerische Staatsoper in Munich and in 2016 at the Komische Oper Berlin. retrieved 1 February 2021.
 On 16 October 2016, she made her debut at the Vienna State Opera, in the title role of a new production of Gluck's Armide, sung in the original French version, staged and equipped by a French team composed of Ivan Alexandre (director), Pierre-André Weitz (set) and Bertrand Killy (lighting).
 Les Musiciens du Louvre from Grenoble, conducted by Marc Minkowski, performed.
 Audience and press reacted enthusiastically, praising the singer's performance - both acting and vocal.

 In summer 2017, she sang the title role in Carmen on the lake stage of the Bregenzer Festspiele.